rashhworld/docmuse-rashhworld/README.md

 - If ports 5173 or 3000 are already in use, the servers will attempt to use the next available port
 - Ensure all dependencies are properly installed before starting the servers
-- Check that the `.env` file is created in the correct location (client directory)
+- Check that the API url inside `.env` file points to correctly (client directory)

 ## Contributing